-Feature Wit Woodla hin and(s) Cpts Map No Notes
+Feature Feature Within Woodland(s) Map No Notes

-People:
+People: • 1 1

 CROW Access Yes 🗌 No 🖂

-Public Rights of Way (any) Yes 🖂 No 🗌 (all) 6 See below
+Public Rights of Way (any) Yes  No 🗌 (all) 6 See below

 Other Access Provision Yes 🖂 No 🗌 (all) 6

 Public Involvement Yes  No 🗌

 Visitor Information Yes  No 🗌 3 6

-Public Recreation Facilities Yes  No 🗌 3 6 Car park / picnic area
+Public Recreation Facilities Yes 🖂 No 🗌 3 6 Car park / picnic area

 Provision of Learning Opportunities Yes  No 🗌

 Anti-social Behaviour Yes 🗌 No 🖂

 Other (please Specify): Yes 🗌 No 🖂

-There are a number of public These include a section of th established network of perm and a desire to protect the w the main driving force behind There is a small car-park at I recently become rather over an information panel, litter b created along the upper part in recent years - there is a n and also to renew the viewpo The paths and rides become possible to ameliorate this by more light to fall onto the pa The Parish Council is keen to participate in management o established to carry out ward practical conservation and m be used as an educational re Because the wood is situated is a risk of fly-tipping along t at present.
-There are vehicle unauthorised access. c rights of e Greensa issive path yoodland a d acquisition NGR TQ49 grown and oin and dog of the path need to re- oint bench rather mu y cutting b oths - this o engage w of the wood dening act haintenance source by d next to a che woodla e access ba way thround Way long.
-The work of the work of the second o ugh the wong-dista codland is recreation woodland is recreation woodland is recreation woodland is here.
-See k, but the views by og the we side tree of provide beople to shoped to the site, here is a cols. ad and the cut this do all vehicu voodland, nce footp s very we onal and a l by the P cent picni s are dila everal vie ese too ha coppicing tter parts s to reduc nature co chat a volu and also t lso scope as shown on Map 6. ath.
-There is also an II-used by local people amenity resource was arish Council in 2017. c site which has pidated.
-There is also wpoints have been ave become overgrown g surrounding trees of the year.
-It may be ce shading and allow onservation benefits. ge them to actively unteer group can be to carry out suitable for the woodland to ary is unfenced, there ppear to be a problem is points to prevent
+established network of perm and a desire to protect the w the main driving force behind There is a small car-park at recently become rather over an information panel, litter b created along the upper part in recent years - there is a r and also to renew the viewport The paths and rides become possible to ameliorate this by more light to fall onto the participate in management of established to carry out ward practical conservation and m be used as an educational residues Because the wood is situated is a risk of fly-tipping along to These include a section of the Greensand Way long-distance footpath.
+There is also an established network of permissive paths.
+The woodland is very well-used by local peop and a desire to protect the woodland as a public recreational and amenity resource wa the main driving force behind acquisition of the woodland by the Parish Council in 201 There is a small car-park at NGR TQ496518 with an adjacent picnic site which has recently become rather overgrown and the picnic benches are dilapidated.
+There is also an information panel, litter bin and dog litter bin here.
+Several viewpoints have been created along the upper part of the path network, but these too have become overgro in recent years - there is a need to re-open the views by coppicing surrounding trees and also to renew the viewpoint benches.
+The paths and rides become rather muddy during the wetter parts of the year.
+It may possible to ameliorate this by cutting back path-side trees to reduce shading and allow more light to fall onto the paths - this would also provide nature conservation benefits.
+The Parish Council is keen to engage with local people to encourage them to actively participate in management of the woodland.
+It is hoped that a volunteer group can be established to carry out wardening activities on the site, and also to carry out suitable practical conservation and maintenance tasks.
+There is also scope for the woodland to be used as an educational resource by local schools.
+Because the wood is situated next to a public road and this boundary is unfenced, there is a risk of fly-tipping along the woodland edge but this does not appear to be a proble at present.
+There are vehicle access barriers at all vehicular access points to prevent unauthorised access.

-Feature Within Woodland(s) Cpts Map No Notes Landscape: National Landscape Area : 120 Wealde en Greensa and National Park Yes 🗌 No 🖂 Area of Outstanding Natural Beauty Yes 🖂 No 🗌 All See below Other (please Specify): Green Belt Yes 🖂 No 🗌 All See below Notes The whole woodland is within the High Weald Area of Outstanding Natural Beauty, and is also designated Green Belt land.
+Feature Within Woodland(s) Cpts Map No Notes Landsca ape: National Landscape Area : 120 Weald en Greens and National Park Yes 🗌 No 🖂 Area of ( Outstanding Natural Beauty Yes 🖂 No 🗌 All See below Other (please Specify): Green Belt Yes 🖂 No 🗌 All See below Notes The whole woodland is within the High Weald Area of Outstanding Natural Beauty, and is also designated Green Belt land.
 Management of the woodland will be in line with the AONB policies as outlined in their management plan - an extract of this is attached in Appendix 5.